nedRad88/SCALAR/provider/paper/paper.md

 real-time devices.
 Data are generated in real-time from a great number of various sources: sensors, IoT devices, social networks, applications, bank and market transactions.
 `SCALAR` supports this data stream machine learning scenario where data is continuously released, in batches  every time interval.
 Predictions for each current batch, that are sent before a defined deadline, are evaluated in real-time, and the results are shown on the live leaderboard.
+Our platform supports the execution of research experiments, helping researchers to test and improve their methodologies in real-settings.

-`SCALAR` has been used for organizing, a first  Real-time Machine Learning Competition on Data Streams[@boulegane2019real] as part of the [IEEE Big Data 2019 Cup Challenges](http://bigdataieee.org/BigData2019/BigDataCupChallenges.html).
+As such, `SCALAR` has been used for organizing, a first  Real-time Machine Learning Competition on Data Streams[@boulegane2019real] as part of the [IEEE Big Data 2019 Cup Challenges](http://bigdataieee.org/BigData2019/BigDataCupChallenges.html).

 # Streaming learning setting